-With the exception of Urgent Care described below, if you visit a hospital emergency room for a non-emergency condition, the plan will pay a reduced benefit, as shown in the Schedule of Benefits.
+If you visit a hospital emergency room for a non-emergency condition, the plan will pay a reduced benefit, as shown in the Schedule of Benefits.
 No other plan benefits will pay for non-emergency care in the emergency room.